tetracionist/dlsync/README.md

 By associating each database object(view, table, udf ...) with a corresponding SQL script file, DLSync tracks every modification, ensuring efficient and accurate updates.
 Each script can also have a corresponding test script that can be used to write unit tests for the database object.
 .
 DLSync keeps track of what changes have been deployed to database by using hash.
-Hence DLSync is capable of identifying what scripts have changed in the current deployment.
+Hence, DLSync is capable of identifying what scripts have changed in the current deployment.
 Using this DLSync only deploys changed script to database objects.
 DLSync also understands interdependency between different scripts, thus applies these changes according their dependency.